-An Illness Report will also be completed, if your child is too ill to remain in care and you are asked to pick up your child.
+An Illness Report will also be completed, if your child is too ill to remain in care you may be asked to pick up your child.
 This procedure ensures that all parties are communicating important information, which helps foster the partnership between the parent, the provider, and the Agency.